 For a Toronto wedding photographer, the creative photo shoot is the most favourite part of the day.
 For this Black Creek Pioneer Village wedding, I managed to photograph quite a few shots a short period of time.
 Fortunately, this beautiful wedding photography location is the perfect ingredient for spectacular imagery.

-The album spread is a series of four shots taken in different spots of the Pioneer Village complex.
+The album spread is a series of four shots taken in different places at the Pioneer Village complex.
+After the wedding ceremony, the guests headed to the venue or roamed around the complex while we went for the creative photo session.
 The first of the wedding photos depicts the bride and groom by Roblin's Mill.
 This heritage building was erected by Owen Roblin in the town of Ameliasburg in Prince Edward County.
 As a side note, Roblin's Mill was restored to its original functionality and form.
 Today it is the only stone mill in Toronto still working.

 The last picture in the sequence has a fashion feel to it and it is inspired from a Vogue magazine article.